Common tabular operations in pandas#

 data.head()

-As we can see, now we have a new column (DIFF) in our DataFrame that has value 0.0 for all rows.
+As we can see, now we have a new column DIFF in our DataFrame that has value 0.0 for all rows.
 When creating a new column, you can initialize it with any value you want.
-Typically, the value could be a number 0 as in here, but it could also be None (i.e. nothing), some text (e.g. "test text"), or more or less any other value or object that can be represented as a single item.
-You could even initiliaze the column by storing a function inside the cells if you like.
-Let’s continue by checking the datatype of our new column:
+Typically, the value could be a number (0.0 as we use here), but it could also be None (i.e., nothing), some text (e.g., "test text"), or more or less any other value or object that can be represented as a single item.
+You could even initialize the column by storing a function inside the cells if you like.
+Let’s continue by checking the data type of our new column.

 data["DIFF"].dtypes